Springfield metropolitan area, Massachusetts

 The Springfield metropolitan area, also known as Greater Springfield, is a region that is socio-economically and culturally tied to the City of Springfield, Massachusetts.
-The U.S. Office of Management and Budget defines the Springfield, MA Metropolitan Statistical Area (MSA) as consisting of three counties in Western Massachusetts.
-As of 2023, the metropolitan area's population was estimated at 460,291, making it the 117th-largest metropolitan area in the United States.
+The U.S. Office of Management and Budget (OMB) defines the Springfield, MA Metropolitan Statistical Area (MSA) as consisting of Hampden County in Western Massachusetts.
+As of 2025, the metropolitan area's population was estimated at 464,338, making it the 118th-largest metropolitan area in the United States.

+The OMB also defines the Springfield–Amherst Town–Northampton, MA Combined Statistical Area (CSA), a three-county combined statistical area that adds the Amherst Town–Northampton metropolitan area (Hampshire County) and the Greenfield micropolitan area (Franklin County) to the Springfield MSA.
+As of 2025, the CSA's population was estimated at 699,101, making it the 75th-largest in the United States.
+Greater Springfield is one of two combined statistical areas in Massachusetts; the other is Greater Boston.